 - Contacts - (synced from your SIS) - contact information

-- Attendance - (synced from your SIS) - absence information
+- Attendance - (synced from your SIS) - absence data

-- Discipline - (synced from your SIS) - infraction information
+- Discipline - (synced from your SIS) - infraction data

 - Assessment - (synced from various testing packages, like Renaissance, iReady, MAAP, DRA, etc.) - all available assessment data for the student